eklausme/saaze-lemire/content/blog/2007/12-21-how-to-win-the-netflix-1000000-prize.md

 First, some generic observations that are not very surprising, but nice nevertheless:

 - All data distributions are very skewed.
 A single movie can receive 200,000 ratings whereas a large fraction of the movies is rated fewer than 200 times.
 Some users have rated 10,000 movies or more whereas most users have rated around 100 movies.
 - Ratings on movies with higher variance (you either like it or hate it) are more informative.

 Here are some principles I take away from their work:

-- Singular Value Decomposition is useful to get overall trends.- Nearest-neighbor methods are better at picking up strong interactions inside small sets of related movies.- Nearest-neighbor methods should discard uninformative neighbors.- If you discard ratings and focus on who rated which movie, you seem to get useful predictors complementing the rating-based predictors.- Regularization is important (they use [ridge regression](https://en.wikipedia.org/wiki/Ridge_regression)) as expected.
+- Singular Value Decomposition is useful to get overall trends.
+- Nearest-neighbor methods are better at picking up strong interactions inside small sets of related movies.
+- Nearest-neighbor methods should discard uninformative neighbors.
+- If you discard ratings and focus on who rated which movie, you seem to get useful predictors complementing the rating-based predictors.
+- Regularization is important (they use [ridge regression](https://en.wikipedia.org/wiki/Ridge_regression)) as expected.

 There is, in their work, a very clear trade-off from our ability to explain the recommendations, in favor of the accuracy.
 This is somehow dictated by the rules of the game, I suppose.
 They acknowledge this fact: &ldquo;when recommending a movie to a user, we don&rsquo;t really care why the user will like it, only that she will.&rdquo; Presumably, neither the engineer or manager running the system, nor the user should care why the recommendation was made.
 I have argued the [exact opposite](http://arxiv.org/abs/cs/0702144), and so have [others](http://portal.acm.org/citation.cfm?id=358916.358995).
 I hope we can agree to disagree on this one.
 (I have said it before, my goal in life is to make people smarter, not to make smarter machines.)